malouisek/project-test/README.md

 The is a full stack Web application using Node.js, MongoDB, Express, JavaScript, CSS and EJS(HTML).
 This app starts a server and listens to port 8000 for connections.
 The app makes a connection with MongoDB to get the details from its database and display on the website.

+To see the running application, you can click on this link: https://stormy-thicket-64702.herokuapp.com/index

 To run this application, follow these steps: